forio/contour/src/documentation/key_concepts.md

 			.attr('r', 45);
 	});

-	new Narwhal({ el: '.myChart' })
+	new Contour({ el: '.myChart' })
 		.cartesian()
 		.myExportedVisualization(3)
 		.render();

 **Functionality**

+Although Contour comes with quite a bit of functionality, sometimes it's cleaner and easier to create your own functions.

-You can add functionality to the core Narwhal object using `.expose()`.
+You can add functionality to the core Contour object using `.expose()`.
 This functionality is then available to other visualizations, for example visualizations that you add using `.export()`.
-Consider this your own mini-library that you can include in particular Narwhal instances as needed.
+Consider this your own mini-library that you can include in particular Contour instances as needed.

-To add functionality to the core Narwhal object:
+To add functionality to the core Contour object:

-1. Call the `.expose()` function on the Narwhal object.
+1. Call the `.expose()` function on the Contour object.
 2. Pass in the name of the new set of functionality.
-(You'll call this functionality in your Narwhal instance.)
+(You'll call this functionality in your Contour instance.)
-3. Pass in a JSON object including one or more functions; each function is available after you add this set of functionality to your Narwhal instance.
+3. Pass in a JSON object including one or more functions; each function is available after you add this set of functionality to your Contour instance.
-4. Add visualizations to your Narwhal instance by calling their respective constructors.
+4. Add visualizations to your Contour instance by calling their respective constructors.
 These constructors can now use any of the functions defined in the set of functionality you've exposed.

 For example:

-	Narwhal.expose('myNewFunctions') {
+	Contour.expose('myNewFunctions') {
 		function1 : function (data) { /* some function */ },
 		function2 : function (data) { /* some function */ }
 	};

-	Narwhal.export('myExportedVisualization', function (data, layer) {
+	Contour.export('myExportedVisualization', function (data, layer) {
-		// function body including call to
+		// function body, including call to
-		// this.function1(data) or this.function2(data)
+		// this.function1(data) and this.function2(data)
 	});

-	new Narwhal({ el: '.myChart' })
+	new Contour({ el: '.myChart' })
 		.myNewFunctions()
 		.myExportedVisualization(data)
 		.render();

+###Adding Interactivity to Contour

+Contour does more than make visualizations easy for developers to create.
+It also makes visualizations easy to update &mdash; so users can interact with your charts and graphs, and any updates are rendered quickly, with minimal redraw required.

+To help make your visualizations more interactive, Contour provides **updating of data** and **selection of a visualization**.

+**Updating Data**

+To update the data for an entire Contour instance at once:

+1. Add the new data into your data series, for example using `.push()`.
+2. Call the `.setData()` function on your Contour instance.
+This updates the data for all visualizations in your Contour instance at once.
+3. Render (or re-render) your entire Contour instance, using `.render()`.

+For example:

+	var data = [1,2,3,4,5];
+    var chart = new Contour({ el:'.myChart' })
+        .scatter(data)
+        .trendLine(data);

+    data.push(10);
+    chart.setData(data)
+    	.render();

+**Selecting Visualizations**

+It's also easy to select just one of the set of visualizations that are part of your Contour instance.
+For example, this allows you to update and re-render just one part of your visualization.

+To select a particular visualization from your Contour instance:

+1. Call the `.select()` function on your Contour instance.
+Pass in the index for the visualization you want.
+Indices are 0-based.
+2. Optionally, call actions just on that visualization, for instance `.setData()` or `.render()`.

+For example:

+	var data = [1,2,3,4,5];
+    var chart = new Contour({ el:'.myChart' })
+        .scatter(data)
+        .trendLine(data)
+        .render();

+    var myScatter = chart.select(0)
+    var myTrendLine = chart.select(1)

+    // add new data to the scatter plot,
+    // but don't update the trend line just yet myScatter.setData([6,7,8,9]).render()